- Live Rates

 If your first offer is weak (meaning it’s below the actual market value of the home), there’s a good chance the seller will reject your offer in favor of a higher one.
 This is how it works in an active real estate market with plenty of buyers.

 Sellers use all kinds of strategies when setting their asking prices.
 Some strategies are more valid than others.
-Some properties are “priced to sell,” which means the sellers have priced it at or below market value to sell it quickly.
-On the other end of the spectrum, you might encounter some homes that are priced above market value, for whatever reason.
+Some properties are “priced to sell,” which means the sellers have priced their homes at or below market value to sell quickly.
+On the other end of the spectrum, you might encounter some homes that are priced above market value for whatever reason.

 The current state of the real estate market plays a big role when making an offer.
 In a buyer’s market, where there are plenty of homes for sale but not enough buyers, you could justify making an offer below the asking price.
 At the very least, the seller will probably come back with a counter.

-It’s important to make a strong first offer in this kind of real estate market, because you might not get a second chance.
+At present, Seattle is still very much a seller’s market.
+Therefore, it’s important to make a strong first offer, even in this kind of real estate market, because you might not get a second chance.